ResetPower/Epherome/README.md

 ## Contribution

-If you want to contribute code to Epherome, please follow some of the guidelines provided by Epherome.
+If you want to contribute code to Epherome, please follow the guidelines provided by Epherome.
 They are in [Wiki](https://github.com/ResetPower/Epherome/wiki)!

 ## CI